 }

-In this program, we first create a tuple and bind it to the name tup.
-We then use a pattern with let to take tup and turn it into three separate bindings, x, y, and z.
+This program first creates a tuple and binds it to the variable tup.
+It then uses a pattern with let to take tup and turn it into three separate variables, x, y, and z.
 This is called destructuring, because it breaks the single tuple into three parts.
-Finally, we print the value of y, which is 6.4.
+Finally, the program prints the value of y, which is 6.4.

 Tuple Indexing

-In addition to destructuring through pattern matching, we can also access a tuple element directly by using a period (.) followed by the index of the value we want to access.
+In addition to destructuring through pattern matching, you can also access a tuple element directly by using a period (.) followed by the index of the value you want to access.
 For example:

 Filename: src/main.rs